Car-Selection-Project/Thesis-Text-Extraction/README.md

 Average: 4.0
 ```
 This output is more interesting as this shows some defects in the program.
 For one, not all variables are found for each car.
 This may also be a good thing since no car will have features with all of the variables above.
 What's more concerning is the reason that why these cars have such high scores: these cars all have 1-3 features.
 Of course, for a car with 10+ features it is far more difficult to get a high average than a car with only a single high scoring feature.
 One solution is to add a minimum of features for each car before they can add to the scoreboard.

+## Dataset
+The data being used here is a json file from [Edmunds.com](https://www.edmunds.com/).
+There are 489 cars with each 1-25 reviews.
+In total, there are approximately 60,000 words to be analysed, or 120 pages.
+For this reason, it takes well over half an hour to process all of the data if no cars are specified.
+The reason that this takes so long is because of Standford's CoreNLP, which takes 99% of the total time to process.
+The other 1% is to assign categories, calculate sentiment, and group everything together.

 ## Future work
 * If car has less than x features, do not score